 What is the Theatre Community Benevolent Fund?

 In the Fall of 1997, a Boston-area theatre artist became ill with a life-threatening condition.
 The theatre community decided to throw a party in order to raise funds to help with medical expenses.
-The Big Easy nightclub opened its doors free of charge for this event, and actors, producers, writers, designers, directors, and managers all donated their time, money, and expertise.
+The Big Easy nightclub (now closed) opened its doors free of charge for this event, and theatre artists of various disciplines donated their time, money, and expertise.
 The party was an unqualified success.
-Out of that experience arose the idea to create an organization to aid members of our theatre community who are in dire need and do not have the financial resources to meet those needs.
-That organization is the Theatre Community Benevolent Fund.
+Out of that experience arose the idea to create an organization that aids members of our theatre community who are in dire need and do not have the financial resources to meet those needs.
+That organization became the Theatre Community Benevolent Fund (TCBF).
 The first directors and officers of TCBF were Polly Hogan and Ron Ritchell, founders of the Lyric Stage and Lyric West Theatre, and Mary C. Huntington, founding artistic director of The Nora Theatre Company.

 Board of Directors

-TCBF is run by a volunteer board made up of people from within and outside of the theatre community of Greater Boston and the surrounding areas.
+TCBF is run by a diverse volunteer board made up of people from within and outside of the theatre community of Greater Boston and the surrounding areas.
+We are a working board composed of directors, managers, designers, performers, and administrators of varying ages, races and genders.
+Above all, we are activists and advocates who believe strongly in serving the community via TCBF and are proud to do so.
 The current members are: